devcrypt6/Parallel_Sort/README.md

 # Parallel Merge Sort Implementation in Rust

-This project provides a production-level implementation of both sequential and parallel merge sort algorithms in Rust.
+This project provides a implementation of both sequential and parallel merge sort algorithms in Rust.
 It demonstrates how to effectively parallelize sorting operations and includes tools to measure and compare performance.

 ## Project Overview